 History of Abuelas de Plaza de Mayo

-Children Who Disappeared or Who Were Born in Captivity.
-The drama of children who disappeared in our country, the Argentine Republic, is one of the consequences of the National Reorganization Process enforced by the military dictatorship, which ruled the country between 1976 and 1983.
+Children Who were Disappeared or Who Were Born in Captivity.
+The drama of children who were disappeared in our country, the Argentine Republic, is one of the consequences of the National Reorganization Process enforced by the military dictatorship, which ruled the country between 1976 and 1983.

 These children are the children of our children, who have also disappeared.
 Many babies were kidnapped with their parents, some after their parents were killed, and others were born in clandestine detention centers where their mothers were taken after having been sequestered at different states of their pregnancies.